10 best investment apps in May 2022

 Reasons to get this app: You like picking stocks and playing games in a social environment with friends and colleagues.

 Wealthfront’s management fee runs 0.25 percent annually, which is the industry standard.
-It’s an eminently reasonable price for the features on offer, including automated tax-loss harvesting, which effectively covers the annual fee for many clients, says the company.
-Wealthfront also brings an attractive cash management account (even if you don’t sign up for the investment account), and you’ll receive a competitive interest rate, early access to direct-deposited paychecks and a debit card – all without a monthly fee.
+It’s an eminently reasonable price for the features on offer, including tax-loss harvesting, which effectively covers the annual fee for many clients, says the company.
+Wealthfront also brings an attractive cash management account (even if you don’t sign up for the investment account), and you’ll receive early access to direct-deposited paychecks and a debit card – all without a monthly fee.

 Minimum balance required: $500